{}

 SEE ATTACHED for more information

 If any breakers with similar loading are significantly warmer than others, the cause should be investigated.
 It is possible to have loose or high-resistance connections on either the line or load side.
-Check the wire torque--and check for discoloration and odors which would be a sign of excessive heat.
+Check the wire torque--and check for discoloration and odour which would be a sign of excessive heat.

 Schneider Electric Canada